 “Under your bed.”
 I said this without hesitation, which may have proven the veracity of my oblivion.

-I laughed because I was uncomfortable and nearly shouted, “I almost cried just now because I though Magpie had just died.”
+I laughed because I was uncomfortable and fairly shouted, “I almost cried just now because I though Magpie had just died.”

 The server came by and I asked for a box because I knew this meal was over, hastened by my brokenness.
 I have a pile of necklaces at home with damaged chains I need to fix.
 I wanted to put myself in that pile, but no pliers would twist the disconnect together and make me whole.